-Since we were able to track down all of these prints (extremely rare today) in various libraries worldwide and get copies, it was possible to reproduce all the alteration steps from edition to edition.
+Since we were able to track down all of these prints (extremely rare today) in various libraries worldwide and get copies, it was possible to retrace all the alteration steps from edition to edition.
 And the differences in the music text are in part immense: located in the 1849 edition are still 5 pieces no longer included at all in the final 1880 edition, but replaced by Dont with etudes that were entirely new compositions (a detailed overview of this can be found in the commentary section of our edition, accessible here.
 In addition, Dont deleted or changed entire bar passages in many etudes, added fingerings, altered articulation, added dynamics and tempo markings, and much more.
 In the 1875 edition he even expanded the indications for bowing disposition (tip/middle/frog/whole bow), which he then deleted again in the subsequent edition.

 The following example from the 24th etude (Fantasia in e-flat minor) reproducing the same passage in 6 different revisions stages may perhaps give an impression of the variety of these interventions.
 Try tracking these here yourself (click on the images to enlarge).